Max Ernst

 Surrealism

-The move to Surrealism was a natural one - Ernst was attracted to the dream-hypnosis, and he found inspiration in the works of de Chirico's Metaphysical paintings.
+The move to Surrealism was a natural one - Ernst was attracted to the dream-hypnosis, and he found inspiration in de Chirico's Metaphysical painting.
 In 1925 Ernst's work appeared in the first exhibition of the Surrealist group at the Galerie Pierre in Paris.
 Andre Breton, the leading theorist of the Surrealist Group, asserted that Surrealism was a revolutionary movement.
 Borrowing liberally from Dadaism, Surrealism eventually spread around the world and affected not only visual arts, but literature, poetry, music, philosophy and social theory.
 Other proponents included Salvador Dali, Enrico Donati, Rene Magritte, Valentine Hugo, Meret Oppenheim, Luis Bunuel, and Alberto Giacometti.

 Frottage Technique